DannyMireles/Python/README.md

 # Python
-In this repository, I have uploaded some of my Pythong projects.
+In this repository, I have uploaded some of the Python projects completed for one of my courses, as well as some projects I completed in my free time.
 Feel free to utilize the projects freely, but do not plagiarize :)